 FERPA Exceptions for Disclosure Without Consent

 The University discloses PII from education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official has a legitimate educational interest if the official needs to review an education record to fulfill his or her professional responsibilities for the University.
+A school official has a legitimate educational interest if the official needs to review an education record to fulfill their professional responsibilities for the University.

 APUS defines the following as school officials: